 The most frustrating thing?
 Bathroom locations.
 Usually, libraries put their most productive spots on higher floors and the bathrooms on the lower level.
 So anytime you leave your workplace you’ll often find someone took your spot when you come back.
 It’s difficult to take phone calls here because of the quiet rule and eating here isn’t an option either.
 Finally, learn to memorize the library hours to avoid frustration.
 Some libraries don’t open until noon or later.
 And if you’re most productive in the morning, you might want to work somewhere else.
 However, some libraries don’t contain any of these problems.
 So if your local one isn’t working try another.

 The price.
-If you’re working from one every day, those three dollars coffees add up fast.
+If you’re working from one every day, those three dollar coffees add up fast.
 You’ll likely spend more too if you use these locations as a full workday spot.
 Depending on where you go the Wi-Fi’s lacking, and sometimes you’re limited to two hours.
-Like many Starbucks enforce.
 The environment’s often visually distracting and loud too.
 Especially if the kitchen staff uses blenders and other noisy equipment.
 So definitely bring some noise canceling headphones and listen to music to stay productive.

 Since you’re not a guest, the hotel staff possibly won’t like that you’re working here.
 So, buying a coffee or tea at the hotel Starbucks and not overstaying your visit isn’t a bad idea.
 Other concerns?
 Hotels frequently hold conventions.
 Which sometimes means when you go to the place it’s too loud and hard to find seating.
 Finally, it’s worth noting that the Wi-Fi isn’t always safe.
 Since people travel all over the world and come to a hotel, you’ll never know who’s watching your Wi-Fi.